GabrielOlivaw/CivVQuickRef/src/civvquickref/resources/data/README.txt

 Unit - One of the two unique features of each civilization.
 It has the following information: unit name, unit type (unit, building or improvement) and the name of the common unit that is replaced by this particular civilization unique feature.

 The CivVQuickRef application automatically generates a XML file and a folder of images corresponding to the Civilization V base game.
-You can create a new XML file, create an existing one and modify the currently loaded Civilization V Game adding, modifying or deleting the existing civilizations.
+You can create a new XML file, load an existing one and modify the currently loaded Civilization V Game adding, modifying or deleting the existing civilizations.